Skip to Content

 1. Preheat oven to 375°

-2. Line a greased 15-in. x 10-in. x 1-in. baking pan with parchment paper.
+2. Line a greased 15-inch x 10-inch x 1-inch baking pan with parchment paper.
 Spray the paper with non-stick spray; set aside.

-4. Bake on the middle rack of the oven for 12-14 minutes or until cake springs back when lightly touched.
+7. Bake on the middle rack of the oven for 13-16 minutes or until the cake springs back when lightly touched.
 Remove from the oven and loosen the outer edges with a knife.

-6. Gently peel off the parchment paper and roll the cake in the towel jelly-roll style, starting with a short side.
+9. Starting with the short side, roll the cake and the towel into a log.
 Cool completely on a wire rack.

 For the filling/frosting: